Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Quantum Decision Problem

-However, the justification for the axioms depends on how we interpret these symbols.
-So, in the informal part of his text, Wallace describes the quantum decision problem as one in which, in an Everettian Universe, a system prepared in some initial state is to be measured in some basis.
-Some bets are available, giving, in each branch, a certain payoff depending on the result of the measurement.
-And an Everettian agent (i.e. someone who knows EQM as correctly describing his Universe, and knows the Born weights of that state in the measurement basis) has to decide which bets he prefers.
-In this setting, $\H$ should be the Hilbert space of all quantum states of the total system of interest, which in EQM includes the macroscopic elements (agent, measuring device, payoffs, etc.).
+Wallace describes \cite[p.163]{Wallace2012} such problem as one in which, in an Everettian universe, a system prepared in some state is to be measured in a given basis.
+Bets are available, giving a payoff in each branch, depending on the result in it.
+And an Everettian agent (someone who knows EQM governs his Universe, and knows the Born weights of that state in the given basis) has to decide which bets he prefers.

+In this setting, $\HH$ is the Hilbert space of the total system of interest (including macroscopic elements, such as the agent, measuring device, payoffs, etc.).
+As the evolution of open quantum systems lacks unitarity, which is essential to the proof, $\HH$ must also include the environment.
+In the next sections we briefly describe the meaning of the other symbols.
+A detailed analysis of the concepts will be left for another article.

+A \emph{solution} to a quantum decision problem is given by the assignment, for each state $\psi$ of each $M\in\M$, of a \emph{preference order} $\succ^\psi$ on the elements of $\U_M$.
+From it, the symbols $\prec^\psi$, $\sim^\psi$, $\succcurlyeq^\psi$, and $\preccurlyeq^\psi$ are defined as usual.
+To be acceptable, the solution must satisfy Wallace's preference axioms (section \ref{sec:Preference Axioms}), and in such case we call it a \emph{Wallacean solution}.
+Wallace would probably prefer the term \emph{rational solution}, but we would rather avoid value-laden labels.